dhruval-shah/dhruval-shah.github.io/index.md

  <p>
   <font size = "2">
 As a part of a design course, we were required to create an autonomous robot (which we named 'The SunFinder') under time and budget constraints.
 The objective of the robot was to navigate a pre-determined grid, marked by black tape, and dispose waste materials inside previously selected bins that were located at the edges of the grid.
-My primary focus was on designing and implementing the navigation and bin detection software.
+My primary focus was on designing and implementing the navigation and bin detection software...
   </font>
 </p>